wildpeaches/wildpeaches/src/_content/posts/2024-06-04-the-goldfish-conjecture.md

 $$
 f(t) = \frac{ \Gamma \left( \frac{\nu + 1}{2} \right) }{\sqrt{\pi \nu} \frac{\nu}{2}} \left( 1 + \frac{t^2}{\nu} \right)^{-(\nu + 1)/2}
 $$
-where $\nu$ is the number of degrees of freedom and $\Gamma$​ is the [gamma function](https://en.wikipedia.org/wiki/Gamma_function).
+where $\nu$ is the number of degrees of freedom and $\Gamma$ is the [gamma function](https://en.wikipedia.org/wiki/Gamma_function).
 The degrees of freedom in statistics refer to the number of values that are free to vary.

 ![Student_t_pdf](/assets/img/2024-06-04-the-goldfish-conjecture/Student_t_pdf.webp)